For additional information and frequently asked research questions related to COVID-19, visit COVID-19 Research Information and FAQs.

 There is only a short window during which students are eligible to apply for certain fellowships like the NSF GRFP .
 It usually takes 6 months to draft a competitive proposal and another six months to see if you receive funding.
 Waiting until you are in graduate school limits your options and reduces your options for success.

 Sponsored Programs Office

-The Sponsored Programs and Innovation and Industry Engagement Office staff are trained in preparing proposal budgets and are willing to assist you.
+The Sponsored Programs Office and Innovation and Commercialization Office staff are trained in preparing proposal budgets and are willing to assist you.
 For assistance please contact the following:

-The Sponsored Programs Office (SPO) / Innovation and Industry Engagement (IIE) requires that you fill out a Request for Modification form.
+The Sponsored Programs Office (SPO) / Innovation and Commercialization (I&C) requires that you fill out a Request for Modification form.
 This form is used for a no-cost time extension on research projects that require additional time to complete your project.
 Please be sure to include a brief technical description specifying what work will be accomplished during the extension period.

-In general, proposals must be submitted through the Sponsored Programs or Innovation & Industry Engagement Offices.
+In general, proposals must be submitted through the Sponsored Programs or Innovation and Commercialization Offices.
 Under special circumstances, a principal investigator may submit a proposal directly to a sponsor.
 Refer to the Proposal Submission policy for details.